 Physiological, metabolic and molecular basis of biennial bearing in apple (AP15002) and Physiological, metabolic and molecular basis of biennial bearing in apple – Australian component of AP15002 (AP15013)

 Biennial bearing is a major constraint to apple flowering and production, and it’s estimated that around 30 per cent of commercial cultivars are susceptible.
 While this cropping irregularity is usually managed by chemical, mechanical or manual thinning methods, the underlying physiological, metabolic and molecular plant processes are largely unknown.

-Beginning in 2016, these two related projects aim to increase understanding of the mechanisms involved in biennial bearing and in turn why apple crops fail to develop sufficient flower numbers in the year after a high crop load.
+Running from 2016 to 2020, these two related projects increased understanding of the mechanisms involved in biennial bearing and in turn why apple crops fail to develop sufficient flower numbers in the year after a high crop load.

-Project AP15002 is an international body of research with two field trails involved in identifying factors that either suppress or promote flower induction in apples.
-They are looking specifically at the roles of plant hormones (signals from developing fruit), gene expression and carbohydrates, and include…
+Project AP15002 was an international body of research with two field trials involved in identifying factors that either suppress or promote flower induction in apples.
+They examined the roles of plant hormones (signals from developing fruit), gene expression and carbohydrates.

 Read the Effects of Crop Load on Apple Fruit Maturity industry report, on page 36 of the Australian FruitGrower magazine, Autumn 2019.